 Emily completed her AHRC-funded doctorate in musicology at Oxford University in 2016, supervised by Daniel Grimley.
 She also has an MSt in Music (distinction) from Oxford, and a BA in Music and Drama from the University of Manchester.
 From 2012 to 2013 she held a DAAD visiting fellowship at the Freie Universität in Berlin, and in 2014 she was a Kluge Fellow at the Library of Congress.

 Emily’s current book project, The Symphony in 1933, uses a transnational frame to explore the genre in Germany, France, and the US, at a time when politics challenged the genre’s Enlightenment narratives of self-determining subjectivity.
 Her postdoctoral research, ‘Music, Technologies, and Modern Selfhood: Austro-German Exile in the US, 1930-45′, is funded by a European Commission Marie Skłodowska-Curie Fellowship; her latest work, on diaspora and exile communities in New York 1935-41, is funded by a British Academy postdoctoral fellowship.

 J.P.E.
 Harper-Scott is Professor of Music History and Theory at Royal Holloway, University of London.

 He has published extensively on music of the nineteenth and twentieth centuries, with a particular focus on twentieth-century British music and theories of musical modernism.
-His sixth book, Ideology in Britten’s Operas, will be published by Cambridge University Press in 2018.
+His sixth book, Ideology in Britten’s Operas, was published by Cambridge University Press in 2018.

 Anne C. Shreffler is Professor of Music at Harvard University.